kstarikov/soft-eng-interview-prep/topics/java.md

     - allows one null key and any number of null values

 ### HashTable
-    - only use when legacy code requires it
+    - Obsolete.
+Only use when legacy code requires it
     - is syncronised
     - does not allow null keys or values

 ### LinkedHashMap
     - preserves the insertion order — an iteration through a LinkedHashMap visits keys in the order they were inserted

+### ConcurrentHashMap
+    - fully interoperable with Hashtable
+    - reads are lockless
+    - iterators are designed to be used by only one thread at a time
+    - does not allow null keys or values